william-masdon-oracle/ai-gpu-solutions/morpheus_cybersecurity/standalone/standalone.md

 This lab will walk you through the steps for automatically deploying Morpheus in a standalone configuration.
 Using Oracle Resource Manager (ORM), you will set up the environment required to run workflows and test Jupyter notebooks for Sparkov and TabFormer.

-Estimated Time: 30 minutes
+Estimated Time: 60 minutes

 ### Objectives

-Provisioning of infrastructure using Resource manager.
+* Provisioning of infrastructure using Resource manager.
+* Setting up the accessibility to the Morpheus VM and the related Jupyter notebooks.
+* Running Jupyter notebooks for TabFormer and Sparkov.

 ### Prerequisites